Effective immediately, Jeffco Open Space (JCOS) is updating park regulations related to fires and e-bikes that will be enforced throughout JCOS parks.

 JCOS is committed to keeping our community and parks fire safe.
 As land managers it is our responsibility to practice proactive fire mitigation in partnership with local fire districts, agencies, and neighborhoods.
 Current Jefferson County conditions are such that any accidental spark or unattended campfire could result in catastrophic loss and danger for the land, wildlife, and residents.
 The risk is too great and far outweighs the enjoyment that campfires or smoking within our parks can offer.

-Learn more about JCOS regulations
+To learn more about JCOS regulations

 JCOS piloted a program for the past year to allow electric bicycles (e-bikes) on Jeffco Open Space managed trails.
 Based on findings from the pilot program, Jeffco Open Space has adopted a permanent policy to allow electric e-bikes on JCOS trails.